 When I became a home educator I desired to have a creative and beautiful environment.
 I wasn’t a teacher decorating bulletin boards any longer, but I did want to take the extra steps to make things aesthetically pleasing for my daughter.
 Like her father and mother, she is very much impacted by the aesthetics around her.

 Beauty is naturally in the eye of the beholder.
 What will constitute beauty in one person’s home will be different from someone else’s.
 But I’d like to share a few of the choices I’ve made in our home education adventure that have brought beauty and creativity to our home.
 Perhaps you have a child in your home who is very much in tune with aesthetics.
-Little changes can make a big impression on children such as this.
+Little changes can make a big impression on children like these.

 One decision we made had to do with where we do our educating.
-We have a bit of unschooler blood in us so learning is always happening, but we still wanted a home base for our learning activities and materials.
+We are relaxed homeschoolers so learning is always happening, but we still wanted a home base for our learning activities and materials.
 Our house is small enough that there wasn’t an extra room we could use.
 After some trial and error and discussion we decided to repurpose our living room into our homeschool learning room.